 The Large-scale Demonstrations (see chapter 7) will be instrumental for assessing the performance and demonstrating value-add, benefits and positive impacts for society.
-Cross-sector collaboration is very important from early stages of research on CCAM elements (infrastructure, services and vehicles) onwards to enable seamless deployment for most types of R&I actions.
+Cross-sector collaboration (especially the integration of energy and automation) is very important from early stages of research on CCAM elements (infrastructure, services and vehicles) onwards to enable seamless deployment for most types of R&I actions.
 Prospective deployment partners, such as vehicle manufacturers, national or regional road authorities, road operators and mobility service providers, and ICT industries, are key actors already in the early research phases, and work with research and technology organisations (RTOs) and universities to develop CCAM solutions.